-When preparing to plant a tree or shrub in your yard, it’s necessary to pick a spot that is suitable for the shrub, or conversely, pick a shrub that is suitable for the spot you wish to plant in.
+When preparing to plant a tree or shrub in your yard, pick a spot suitable for the shrub, or conversely, pick a shrub that is suitable for the spot you wish to plant in.

-Be sure to allow space for the shrub to grow both vertically and horizontally.
-If you need to prepare a new bed for planting, try using cardboard to kill the grass in the area organically without the use of chemicals.
+Be sure to allow space for the shrub to grow vertically and horizontally.
+If you need to prepare a new bed for planting, use cardboard to kill the grass in the area organically instead of using chemicals.